-To resolve this situation, FlexNet Manager Suite looks for the existence of a custom assertion (or attribute) in the SAML 2.0 response called FnmsAdmin.
-This is configured from the Identity Provider, which passes this to FlexNet Manager Suite.
-This custom assertion needs to return a Boolean value (either True or False) to indicate whether the user is a member of the Administrator role in FlexNet Manager Suite.
+To create an administrator automatically, arrange for your identity provider to include, in the appropriate identity assertion, a custom property called FnmsAdmin.
+This custom assertion needs to return a Boolean value (either true or false) to indicate whether the user is to be assigned to the Administrator role in FlexNet Manager Suite.